rymanacevedo/react_router_demo/README.md

 To learn React, check out the [React documentation](https://react.dev/learn).

 Learn more about [why](https://vitejs.dev/guide/why.html) we converted from Create React App to Vite.

+### `npm run e2e`

+Runs all ui playwright tests in headless mode on [http://localhost:3000/main/]

+### `npm run e2e-stage`

+Runs all ui playwright tests in headless mode on stage environment (qa1, qa2, etc - whatever declared in .env file)

+## Set up .env file

+Playwright.config.ts file and UI tests use variables from .env file. **.env** file need to be configured before running e2e tests.

+Create .env file in the root of the project.\
+Copy variables from .env.example file and paste them in your .env file.\
+Assign values to the variables.\
+Add .env file to .gitignore.

+**Do not commit values in .env file to git repository**